Think Like A Vulcan Or Pounce Like A Klingon, But Don't Be A Ferengi

 My investment life is filled with failures to blink and pounce.
 Take Buffett's customized Bank of America (BAC) bond which he is now converting into common shares.
 I remember exactly where I was when the deal was announced.
 I was sitting at a hotel computer in Malmo, Sweden, just across the border from Copenhagen (well remembered because of the trouble we had getting a late dinner).
 I did some quick math in my head and saw how much the deal was worth to Buffett if Bank of America common went from 7 to 10, 15, 20, 30.
 Wow!

-On-line pundits were saying not to buy BAC common, that Buffett got a special deal, but I knew better.
+Online pundits were saying not to buy BAC common, that Buffett got a special deal, but I knew better.
 I just knew.
 BAC would sell at 30 in a few years, doubling twice.
 I should have blinked and bought.
 I dithered.
-I told myself that I had a ton of Berkshire Hathaway (BRK.A)(BRK.B) and would profit in that way.
+I told myself that I had a ton of Berkshire Hathaway and would profit in that way.
 Sissy!
 Wimp!
 I couldn't help it.
 My Vulcan side wouldn't let me act.

 Example of a Klingon military leader: I'm tempted to say George Patton, but I think Alexander the Great is better.
 He had an instantaneous grasp of an enemy's vulnerability and personally led the charge.
 He crossed uncrossable rivers and beat foes that hugely outnumbered him.
 Who else in history built a mole (still observable from space) to capture an island fortress (Tyre)?